 A reporter and I visited a Shetland pony ranch in Moss Landing on Tuesday.
 The story is a preview of a Shetland and Miniature pony show in Watsonville this weekend.

 One of the ponies and I instantly befriended one another.
 We were loving each other and working through the trust thing so much that the owner said to me - "He's for sale, you know."
 Yea, we were buds.
 Since I was there to shoot photos of the ranch, not to make life-long friends with a miniature-sized horse, I had to carry on with my business.
 I was shooting away while my new buddy stood by my side.
 He was nudging me and scoping out all of my gear.
 Then "OUCH!"
 I heard a scream - oh - that was me - "He bit me" I declared.
 And so he did - on my arm - it hurt.
 I don't usually scream - it just isn't part of me - but that was a scream.
 It startled me.
 Maybe more than the bite.
 I forgave him fairly quickly as I assured myself and the others he did it because he was feeling ignored.
-Not that biting someone else
+Not that biting someone else when you need attention is ok, but for that brief friendship, I let it slide.

 The photo below is one of the other ponies - smiling for the camera...
 I think.